shraddha-bhardwaj/Fippy/README.md

 1) Encode: Compresses input file passed.
 2) Decode: Decompresses Huffman coded file passed back to its original file.

-How to run this project?
 To run this project you need to create an executable file.
 You can follow the steps given below:

 1) For compressing: